gdibaltimore/event-templates/code-and-coffee/README.md

-# Code & Coffee Template
+# Code & Coffee Meetup Instructions and Details Template

 ## The basics